AccessibilityResearch/MapAccessibilityProjectLitReview/Notes/christian/christian.md

 1. Studies should get BLV individuals involved early in the process, as their feedback is very important when making design decisions

 ## Lessons Learned

+The authors studied 33 papers in an attempt to provide a better understanding of existing approaches to image accessibility.

+They found that there is little existing information about automating accessibility options for images.

+The authors concluded that not enough research has been done on the topic.

 ## Further Questions